Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 # What is Machine Learning?
 Up until this point you've probably made programs to automate tasks for you such as, do math, create encryptions, and convert complicated binary and hexadecimal into "readable" characters.
 Computers have given us the ability to accomplish tasks that we could have never done on our own.
 However, as you've noticed a computer must be explicitly told exactly what to do, but what if one could program a computer to automatically learn and improve at a task without being precisely told to do so?
 Well, as you've probably guessed by now I'm hinting at Machine Learning.
 Machine Learning uses massive data sets to allow a program to automatically enhance it's capabilities.

-# What is Perceptron?
-In 1957 Frank Rosenblatt constructed what is known today as Perceptron at Cornell Aeronautical Laboratory.
-Perceptron is a linear classifier or more specifically a binary linear classifier that uses statistical classification.
-In Machine learning statistical classification is the process of using an object's features to determine which class it belongs to.
-A linear classifier achieves this by making a decision based on the values from a linear combination of the characteristics.
-As I said before Perceptron is a binary linear classifier meaning that it only classifies data into two parts; hence the bi prefix.
-If you're still confused lets view a Perceptron, neurons and neural networks on paper and break it down:

 # Neurons and Neural Networks
 ## *parts of a Neuron*
 ![Perceptron](/images/better_image.jpg){:class="img-responsive"}